JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 foo()->f();
 ```

-Here PhpStorm must somehow express the type of the expression `foo()` during indexing, however, during indexing, we cannot refer to the definition of the `foo()` function to return a specific type.
+Here PhpStorm must somehow express the type of the expression `foo()` during indexing, however, during indexing, PhpStorm cannot refer to the definition of the `foo()` function to return a specific type.

 So PhpStorm creates an Incomplete type into which it writes all the information it might need to resolve the type, in this case the name of the function and its arguments.